lightbend/cloudflow-helm-charts/cloudflow/README.md

 https://strimzi.io

-For external Kafka clusters, the user will have to create the application topics themselves before deploying the application.
+For external Kafka clusters, you will have to create the application topics before deploying the application.

 ## Installing